Code-Institute-Submissions/geotime/ReadMe.md

 ### Git Pull
 Just getting ready for my first push with git, bit I was not allowed.
 I had to do a pull from the main repo.
 I had linked draw.io to my folder and had created a wireframe in the main repo.
 Hence the need for a pull before a push.

+Using w3 validator for the first time not as bad as I expecting.
+SOme corrections to form > legend.

 ## New Learning Experiences
 ###  New Languages